Streamlined Filing Compliance Procedures (SDOP & SFOP)

 Quiet Disclosure / Go It Alone

-Asserted reactively after the IRS issues a penalty notice, with the silence between the missed filing and the response working against you.
+Asserted reactively after the IRS issues a penalty notice.

-Built proactively into the Form 14654 narrative and SDOP cover letter, framed under the IRS non-willful standard and tied to specific facts in your record.
+Built proactively into the Form 14654 or 14653 non-willful certification and cover letter, tied to your specific facts.

 IRS Treatment Channel